ruby-rice/rice/doc/bindings/exceptions.rst

 Exceptions
 ===========
 Rice automatically handles exceptions - making sure that C++ exceptions do not propagate to Ruby code and Ruby exceptions do not propagate to C++.
-If that happens then your program will crash.
+If either happen then your program will crash.

 It may be necessary, however, for your C++ code to call Ruby code.
 And that Ruby code, in turn, may call into C++ code.
 Rice makes it easy to handle that situation as explained below.